TropicSapling/triforce/README.md

 			- ex. of both: `1 f $y 3`

 6. Patterns only consisting of names are called *variables*.
+	- This means variables are a subset of patterns in P+
+		- Whenever we talk about patterns, we're including variables
+	- I.e. `$(example pattern)` is a variable, while `$(example pattern taking $x)` is not

+7. Patterns can be placed anywhere functions can as long as they become a function after full evaluation.
+	- This means that anywhere it says `<function>` in this README it's actually `<function/pattern-becoming-function>`
+	- TODO: check if there are any exceptions to this

 #### Pattern parsing algorithm
 1. Choose a `$(...)` and move to its outside.